Approach to the Analysis and Synthesis of Cylindrical Metasurfaces with Non-circular Cross Sections Based on Conformal Transformations: Results and Discussions

 The relevant geometric and material parameters for this problem are summarized in Tab.~\ref{tab:ex_A_spec}.
 The corresponding conformal transformation for the external region is visualized in Fig.~\ref{fig:ex_A_conformal_visualization}.
 The red and black contours correspond to loci of constant $\phi$ and constant $\sigma$ respectively.
 The dielectric interface and the cross section of the impedance surface in both planes are highlighted with the blue curves.

 In the following plots, we show comparison between the fields evaluated using (\ref{eqn:TR_definition_alt}) and those obtained from COMSOL.
 First, we calculate the average electric fields on the surface (along the blue curves); the results are plotted in Fig.~\ref{fig:ex_A_MTS_fields}.
-The horizontal axis corresponds to the physical angular coordinate $\theta$, which has a one-to-one correspondence with the computational angular coordinate $\phi$.
+The horizontal axis corresponds to the physical angular coordinate $\theta$, which has a one-to-one correspondence with the computational angular coordinate $\phi$ for the present geometry.

 In Fig.~\ref{fig:ex_A_line_fields}, we plot the total external electric field distribution along the line $y=0$, which is marked as the green curves in Fig.~\ref{fig:ex_A_conformal_visualization}.

 In both of the cases examined above, we observe an almost perfect match between the modal expansion prediction and FEM results.
 The agreement in Fig.~\ref{fig:ex_A_MTS_fields} is particularly encouraging because it lends credence to the proposed framework as an analysis tool for the boundary fields.
 As we know, the tangential field profile at a metasurface boundary defines its very functionality.